Psalm 28:3

 Holy water fonts

-for the home come in all sizes and shapes, some tacky and plastic,
+for the home come in all sizes and shapes, some plastic and not so

 others quite lovely and made of alabaster, marble, porcelain,

-sandstone, or metals -- as inexpensive or as expensive as you like --
+or metals -- as inexpensive or as expensive as you like.
+Some rest

-some resting on tables, most hanging on walls (one example is shown at
+on tables, but most hang on walls (one example is shown at right).
+You

-right).
-You can buy one from most Catholic gift shops or make your own
+can buy one from most Catholic gift shops or make your own (consider

-(consider using bivalve seashells as basins, or the shell motif in
+using bivalve seashells as basins, or the shell motif in design.
+The

 Catholics often keep a font near their front door, in their bedrooms'